cmugpi/cmugpi.github.io/topics/terminal-usage/initial-setup/index.md

 - After boot, open the start menu and type in "Bash on Ubuntu on Windows", which launches the terminal app.
 Follow the first-time setup instructions to finish.

-If that number is lower than 14316 (or if you're running a version of Windows other than Windows 10), your copy of Windows does not include this terminal.
+If that number is lower than 14316 (or if you are running a version of Windows other than Windows 10), your copy of Windows does not include this terminal.
 In that case, we recommend that you use [MobaXterm][mobaxterm] for SSH.
 Download and install it from that site.